particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- There are two SPI interfaces on both, however SPI1 is on different pins on Muon/M SoM.
+- There are two SPI interfaces on both, however SPI1 is on different pins on Muon/M-SoM.

 ### I2C